kpan02/Goalie-Wars/README.md

 - Main Menu: Updated main menu design + function, also fixed XR canvas issue, allowing the menu to be accessible in VR
 - Objectives for upcoming sprint: XR interaction components for shooting & blocking the ball.
 Begin implementing gameplay code.

+Instructions: Reference the main branch in our repository for the latest updates to our game.
+Go to build settings and select both the lobby & multiplayer scenes, to build and run.
+This will the open into the lobby with the main menu.

 ## Documentation
 <details>
 <summary><strong>Design</strong></summary>